5 Ways Drugs Can Enter Your Body | How Do Drugs Enter The Body?

 Every prescription drug has its own numerous effects as well as side effects.
 If you are abusing prescription drugs on a regular basis or know someone who is, professional help must be sought immediately.
 The longer the issue is ignored, the further risk there is to health and life.

-According to Delamar, the long term effects of addiction to prescription drugs include:
+The long term effects of addiction to prescription drugs include:

 • Depression